lsst-dm/dmtn-230/index.rst

 Web service
 ===========

-For the immediate requirement of a HiPS service for the DP0.2 data preview release, we will use a small `FastAPI <https://fastapi.tiangolo.com/>`__ web service that retrieves data from the Google Cloud Storage bucket.
+For the immediate requirement of a HiPS service for the DP0.2 and DP1 data preview releases, we will use a small `FastAPI <https://fastapi.tiangolo.com/>`__ web service that retrieves data from Google Cloud Storage buckets.
 In the longer term, we will switch to serving the HiPS data sets directly from Google Cloud Storage buckets, using helper code (probably via Cloud Run) to set up authentication credentials.

-For DP0.2, we will not provide directory listings of available files at each level of the HiPS tree, and instead rely on client construction of correct file names (as enabled by the HiPS standard).
+For DP0.2 and DP1, we will not provide directory listings of available files at each level of the HiPS tree, and instead rely on client construction of correct file names (as enabled by the HiPS standard).
-This will be added in post-DP0.2 development, most likely as part of moving to serving files directly from Google Cloud Storage buckets.
+This will be added in post-DP1 development, most likely as part of moving to serving files directly from Google Cloud Storage buckets.

 Options considered
 ------------------